supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will perform:

-- Configure release pipelines.
+- Configuring release pipelines.
-- Configure release gates.
+- Configuring release gates.
-- Test release gates.
+- Testing release gates.

 ## Architecture Diagram